demifarquhar01/linear_regression/README.md

 **Challenges Faced**

-**Depreciation Warnings**:
+**Outdated Functions**:
- - Encountered issues early on with deprecated functions in the `rand` crate.
+ - Encountered issues with an existing function that did not support the current version.
  - Learned about the importance of keeping dependencies up-to-date and searching for deprecation warnings.

 **Limited Resources**:
  - Faced challenges due to a shortage of resources and tutorials on machine learning in Rust.
  - Resolved this by referring to general Rust documentation and experimenting with the code.

-Overall, this project was an comprehensive learning experience of developing a machine learning model in Rust, handling the deprecated functions, and utilizing various crates to do machine learning and data visualizations.
+Overall, this project was a valuable learning experience in developing a machine learning model in Rust, working with functions, and using different crates for machine learning and data visualization.